paritytech/substrate-analytics/README.md

     `limit`: Number.
 Don't include more results than this.
 Default: `100`
 - **`/reputation/{peer_id}`**
   - reported reputation for `peer_id` from the POV of other nodes.
-TODO: include a discussion on how the reputation is calculated, i.e. is this something `analytics` is providing or is it the peer reputation fetched from the running node?
-Would it be possible to extend this to query the reputation info over time?
 - **`/reputation/logged`**
-  - reported reputation for all peers from the POV of all logged (past/present) nodes TODO: elaborate on this; not sure I understand how this works.
+  - reported reputation for all peers from the POV of all logged (past/present) nodes
 - **`/reputation`**
-  - reported reputation for all peers unfiltered TODO:
+  - reported reputation for all peers unfiltered

 `reputation` routes take the following optional parameters (with sensible defaults if not specified):